Generate Test Data

 Prerequisites

-• The data source that needs to generate test data has been added to NineData.
-For how to add it, please refer to Add Data Source.
+- The data source for test data generation has been added to NineData.
+For details, see Add Data Source.

 Create Data Generation Task

-1. Under the Data Generation tab, click on Create Task in the upper right corner, and then configure the following parameters according to the table below, and click Create Task.
+Under the Data Generation tab, click Create Task in the toolbar, configure the parameters in the table, and click Create Task.

-• Simulation Rule: In the right field name area, you can manually configure simulation rules for each field, and click Actions under the Configure Algorithm column on the right side of each field to configure simulation algorithms for each column.
+- Simulation Rule: In the right field name area, you can manually configure simulation rules for each field, and click Actions under the Configure Algorithm column of each field to configure simulation algorithms for each column.

-• The current data source has not configured development specifications: The options in the list are users who have Data Generation Task - Submit permission for the current data source.
-More about authorization, please refer to Configure User Permissions.
+- The current data source has not configured development specifications: The options in the list are users who have Data Generation Task - Submit permission for the current data source.
+For more information about authorization, see Configure User Permissions.

-• Pre-audit passed: Depending on the configuration of the approval process, the task status will change to Pending or Approved.
-If it is the former, please continue to the next step.
+- Pre-audit passed: Depending on the configuration of the approval process, the task status will change to Pending or Approved.
+If it is the former, continue to the next step.
 If it is the latter, this process ends.

 Withdraw Data Generation Task